 Don't have enough Chase Ultimate Rewards points to complete your booking – or don't want to blow all your points?
 Don't worry, you can use any combination of points and cash that you would like.
 You can select the number of points you want to use, and the remaining balance will be billed to your credit card.

-Because of how easy it is to book flights with Chase Ultimate Rewards points, these two cards crack our list of the best card for booking flight deals with points.
+Because of how easy it is to book flights with Chase Ultimate Rewards points, these two cards crack our list of the best cards for booking flight deals with points.

 Cons of Booking with Chase Points

-That said, there are some potential pitfalls – especially with the current state of travel in as the coronavirus pandemic rages on.
-In good times and bad, it’s almost always better to book directly with the airline – not an online travel agency (OTA).
-And when you book with Chase points, you’re essentially booking with an OTA.
+That said, there are some potential pitfalls to using the Chase Travel portal.
+In good times and bad, it's almost always better to book directly with the airline – not an online travel agency (OTA).
+And when you book with Chase points, you're essentially booking with an OTA.

-Major airlines have made the process of changing or canceling flights easier (and free!) during these trying times.
+Major airlines have made the process of changing or canceling flights easier (and free!) throughout the pandemic.
 While wait times may sometimes be long, it’s relatively easy to make a change.
-Booking with Chase or any OTA means they’re your middleman.
-And that means you’ll need to work with Chase to cancel your flight – and not the airline directly.
+Booking with Chase or any OTA means they're your middleman.
+And that means you'll need to work with Chase to cancel your flight – and not the airline directly.
 So proceed with caution.

 How to Earn Chase Ultimate Rewards Points

 In order to earn and use these Chase Ultimate Rewards points, you need to hold one of the Chase Sapphire credit cards.
-And there’s no better place to start than the Chase Sapphire Preferred Card which offers 80,000 Ultimate Rewards points after spending $4,000 in the first three months of card membership.
+And there's no better place to start than the Chase Sapphire Preferred® Card which offers 60,000 Ultimate Rewards points after spending $4,000 in the first three months of card membership.

 Chase Sapphire Preferred Credit Card

 In addition to the sign-up bonus points, the card also earns 3x points per dollar on all travel and restaurant purchases and 1x point per dollar on all other spending.
-You’ll also earn 10x points per dollar spent on Lyft rides through March of 2022.
+You’ll also earn 10x points per dollar spent on Lyft rides through March 2025.

 Chase Freedom Credit Cards